 Preparation

 Dust the diced beef with seasoned flour and sauté in a pot until golden.
-Set on a kitchen paper to drain the oil, then place the beef in an oven-proof pan.
+Drain the beef on kitchen paper to remove excess oil, then transfer it to an oven-proof pan.

-Next, sauté onions in the same pot.
-Once golden-brown, transfer into the oven pan with the beef.
+In the same pot, sauté the onions.
+Once they are golden-brown, transfer them to the pan with the beef.

-Add garlic and tomato puree to the sauté pot, cook for 1 minute, then slowly add the stock.
-Stir continuously to try and lift the fond from the bottom of the pan.
+Add the garlic and tomato puree to the pot and cook for one minute.
+Slowly pour in the stock, stirring continuously to lift the fond (the flavorful browned bits) from the bottom of the pan.

-Next, add the stock mixture to the beef, ensuring the meat is fully covered (use additional water if required).
-Add bay leaves and bring to a boil.
-Once it begins to boil, place the pan in an oven at 175C for 2.5 hours, checking and stirring occasionally.
+Next, Pour the stock mixture over the beef, ensuring the meat is fully covered (add a little water if necessary).
+Add the bay leaves and bring to a boil on the stove.
+Once boiling, cover and place the pan in the oven at 175°C for 2.5 hours, stirring occasionally.

-Once done, check the sauce for thickness and flavour.
-If too thin, use a little Demi-Glace powder to thicken and check seasoning.
+Once the beef is tender, check the sauce for consistency.
+If it is too thin, stir in a little demi-glace powder to thicken and adjust the seasoning to taste.

-Then top with puff pastry and brush with egg wash.
-Cut a few slits in the surface and bake for 30 – 35 minutes until deep golden and serve while piping hot!
+Top the mixture with puff pastry and brush with an egg wash.
+Cut a few slits in the surface to let steam escape, then bake for 30–35 minutes until deep golden.
+Serve while piping hot!

 Nisha Ramisetty and Sam Williams, Founders, Naksha, Dubai